kitchoi/kitchoi.github.io/_posts/2014-04-13-Installing-and-Building-PyFerret.md

 **2. Install development packages.**

-On Fedora, I needed netcdf, hdf5, cairo and java-openjdk development packages.
+On Fedora, I needed netcdf, hdf5, cairo, java-openjdk and pango development packages.
 {% highlight bash %}
-sudo yum install netcdf-fortran-devel cairo-devel java-openjdk-devel
+sudo yum install netcdf-fortran-devel cairo-devel java-1.7.0-openjdk-devel pango-devel
 {% endhighlight %}

 If you are using other operating systems such as Ubuntu, the packages names can be found on [Installing or Building PyFerret](http://ferret.pmel.noaa.gov/Ferret/documentation/pyferret/build-install/)